In today’s interview, I get to speak with nutritional scientist, Dr Chris Masterjohn, PhD.

-In today’s interview, I get to speak with nutritional scientist, Dr Chris Masterjohn, PhD, about the best ways to asses your nutritional status and how he came up with a tool to help us figure it all out called Testing Nutritional Status: The Ultimate Cheat Sheet.
+We talk about the best ways to assess your nutritional status and how he came up with a tool to help us figure it all out called Testing Nutritional Status: The Ultimate Cheat Sheet.

 Figuring out what the lab tests are telling us and how to fix imbalances is not always straightforward and as usual, a one-size-fits-all approach rarely works.

 This is why Chris was inspired to create a ‘cheat sheet’ to help guide people through all the confusing information and help them create a cost-effective strategy.